-Are you looking for facts about Spain?
-Then you’ve come to the right place!
-Here’s a list of 25 Interesting Spain Facts, and further down you can also read some more general facts about Spain that might be good to know!
+What do you know about Spain?
+Here’s a list of 25 Interesting Facts about Spain, and further down you can also read some more general information about Spain that might be good to know!

 To make this even more fun, I want to challenge you.
 How many of these Spain facts did you already know before reading this?
 Share your result in the comment section!
 Or why not challenge some Spanish friends?

-1. The World’s largest producer of Olive Oil
+1. It’s the World’s largest producer of Olive Oil

 When you think of Olive Oil, Italy probably comes to your mind at first, but in reality, Spain is producing about 44% of the total amount of Olive Oil in the world!
 Andalusia is the region that produces the most Olive Oil.

 This is definitely one of those facts about Spain that not many tourists know about!

 2. The highest amount of bars in all of Europe